 The possibilities for international research are extensive.
-Students work with their residential college dean. academic advisers. and departments to define projects.
-Many Yale students spend the summer following their junior year abroad doing research for a senior essay or thesis experience abroad interests among Yale students, from journal ism to the arts, politics to public health, and finance to technology.
+Students work with their residential college dean, academic advisers, and departments to define projects.
+Many Yale students spend the summer following their junior year abroad doing research for a senior essay or thesis.